hernandakp/LinearRegression-HyundaiCarPricePrediction/README.md

 # LinearRegression-HyundaiCarPricePrediction
-Memprediksi harga mobil hyundai menggunakan linear regression.
+Predicting the price of hyundai cars using linear regression.